Bayesian Ensembling: Insights from Online Optimization and Empirical Bayes: Insights from Online Convex Optimization

 Our core insight in this section is that the utility of \eqref{eq:bayesian_stacking_optimization_problem_timeseries} becomes \eqref{eq:log_wealth} when the market gain $r_{t, k}$ is defined by the predictive density $p_k(y_{t} \given \V{x}_t, \mathcal{D}_{t-1})$.
 Indeed, our only requirement in a universal portfolio algorithm is that $r_{t, k}$ is nonzero, which is a rather mild and near-universally satisfied assumption for the predictive distribution of a regression model.
 Furthermore, using a constant rebalanced portfolio in the regret \eqref{eq:portfolio_regret} is appropriate, as a constant rebalanced portfolio corresponds to the constant weights used in (offline) Bayesian stacking.

 A point of nuance in applying OPS algorithms is the existence of a market variability parameter $\alpha$, requiring pre-determined maximum and minimum predictive densities.
-The maximum is clear for proper Bayesian models, and a minimum may be assumed (e.g., via compact data spaces, or bounded model error).
+The maximum is clear for proper Bayesian models, and a minimum may be assumed (e.g., via compact data spaces or bounded model error).
 However, $\alpha$ may still be very small, which can be problematic for EG/ONS regret analysis.
-Using subgradient norms in regret analysis can bound tighter bounds, as non-adversarial predictions from failing models (i.e., $w_{t, k} \approx 0$) are unlikely to suddenly dominate.
+Bounding regret using subgradient norms can produce tighter guarantees, since non-adversarial predictions from failing models (i.e., $w_{t, k} \approx 0$) are unlikely to suddenly dominate.
 If such outliers are a concern, Soft-Bayes also provides $\alpha$-independent regret bounds.

 We provide pseudocode for OBS and O-BMA in \cref{alg:obs_vs_obma}.
 The pseudocode underscores the similarity between OBS and O-BMA, replacing a single update equation.
 Other algorithms for OPS may be used by changing Line 6.